Inspirational Quotations #209

 • Praise: “I understand you worked very hard to coordinate the logistics.
 I congratulate you for doing a remarkable job leading the committee and for your enthusiasm.
 Thank you for a job well done.”

 In the above example, the praise is substantial and obscures the criticism.
-Surya may neglect the criticism since the criticism is insignificant— therefore, lost—when sandwiched between “heavy layers of praise.”
+Sarah may neglect the criticism since the criticism is insignificant—therefore, lost—when sandwiched between “heavy layers of praise.”

 Common Mistake 2: Praise is trivial or just-for-sake and serves no function

-Sandwich feedback is ineffective when is trivial or just for sake Suppose that Charlie led a brainstorming meeting for a new product.
+Sandwich feedback: when feedback is trivial or just for sake Suppose that Charlie led a brainstorming meeting for a new product.
 One of his new fresh-from-college employees proposed an idea that was not practicable.
 Charlie was annoyed with the idea and responded, “That is a stupid idea.
 You are thoughtless.
 You have been here for less than a week.
 I don’t think you are knowledgeable enough to contribute to our discussions here.”

 Janet, Charlie’s boss, observed this interaction.
 After the meeting, she wanted to criticize Charlie for condemning the new employee in the presence of several other employees.
-Janet recalled the sandwich feedback technique she had learnt.
+Janet recalled the sandwich feedback technique.
 However, she could not conceive praise for Charlie.
 Hastily, she stated something trivial just for the sake of paving the way to her criticism.

 • Praise: “Charlie, good job organizing the meeting.”

-• Criticism: “I noticed that you openly called the new employee’s idea “foolish” and dismissed his idea.
+• Criticism: “I noticed that you openly called the new employee’s idea “foolish” and dismissed it.
 Don’t you realize he is fresh from college?
 Did you see his reaction?
 He felt dejected and showed no enthusiasm during the rest of the meeting.
-He was probably there to meet many people from our department and learn how we manage projects.
+He was probably there to meet people from our department and learn how we manage projects.
 How can you expect him to feel happy about joining your team?
 I have noticed that you jump to criticize other people’s ideas in meetings.
-Look, a good manager encourages participation in meetings.
+A good manager encourages participation.
 I think you should apologize to the new employee.
 [Pause]”

 • Praise: “Hmm … anyway.
 Good meeting.
 I liked your flowchart.”